 If you are experiencing symptoms of low humidity in your home, you may just need to invest in a portable or whole house humidifier.

 - Portable humidifiers can usually be purchased at your Walmart or CVS for less than $50, depending on the model.
 The upside to these is that they are cheap, easy-to-use, and can be moved from room-to-room as needed.
 However, your control over your home’s humidity is limited and you must refill the water tank every day.

 - A whole house humidifier is the most effective and controllable way to add moisture to your home’s air.
 This method is more expensive because professional technicians need to make modifications to your existing heating system.
 However, this method can provide humidity to a whole house rather than just one room, and is more precise than a portable model.

-If a whole home humidity system is something you’re considering for your metro Atlanta residence, give Assured Comfort a call at 770-942-1938.
+If a whole home humidity system is something you’re considering for your residence, give Assured Comfort a call or click on the link below.